prashx1908/XenoCRM/README.md

-# XenoCRM – Mini CRM Platform 🚀
+# ZENCRM – Mini CRM Platform 🚀

-Welcome to XenoCRM!
+Welcome to ZENCRM!
 This is a modern, full-stack mini CRM platform built for the Xeno SDE Internship assignment.
-XenoCRM empowers you to segment customers, deliver personalized campaigns, and gain actionable insights—all with a clean, intuitive experience.
+ZENCRM empowers you to segment customers, deliver personalized campaigns, and gain actionable insights—all with a clean, intuitive experience.

 ---